AIstar007/jr-data-scientist-assessment-bklwh./README.md

-# B.K.L Walawalkar Hospital - Junior Data Scientist Practical Assessment
+# Junior Data Scientist Practical Assessment

 This repository contains a full-stack solution to the assessment challenge, including: